mikemattner/mikemattner.com/nuxt-portfolio/static/articles/built-with-nuxt.md

 ### Loading Content

-I'm primarily loading content from a few different static sources.
-Yaml files, json, and markdown files.
+I'm primarily loading content from a few different static sources: yaml, json, and markdown files.
 For example, `index.vue` pulls in the following:

 ```js
 // index.vue